drewsamsen/spark-next/docs/development/REFACTORING.md

     - Only references to Supabase are for environment information display

 ### Hooks
-The following hooks have been created or refactored:

 1. **useAuthSession**: ✅
    - Created new hook to handle authentication session state